Sebastiano Baggio: Episcopal ministry

-In 1953 he was consecrated a bishop and given the rank of archbishop.
+In 1953, he was consecrated a bishop and given the rank of archbishop.
 He served as Apostolic Nuncio to Chile from 1953 to 1959; Apostolic Delegate to Canada from 1959 to 1964; and Apostolic Nuncio to Brazil from 1964 to 1969.
-Pope Paul VI raised him to the rank of cardinal on 30 April 1969 assigning him as a cardinal deacon the title of Santi Angeli Custodi a Città Giardino.
+Pope Paul VI raised him to the rank of cardinal on 30 April 1969, assigning him as a cardinal deacon the title of Santi Angeli Custodi a Città Giardino.
 Pope Paul appointed him Archbishop of Cagliari in Sardinia on 23 June 1969.

 He was appointed prefect of the Congregation for Bishops on 26 February 1973.

-One of the most influential posts he held in Rome – between 1973 and 1984 – was Prefect of the Congregation of Bishops, whose task is to prepare lists of candidates for the episcopacy.
+One of the most influential posts he held in Rome, between 1973 and 1984 was Prefect of the Congregation of Bishops, whose task is to prepare lists of candidates for the episcopacy.
 One obituary in the London Independent noted that: "though Baggio always insisted that he was not the bishop-maker – he proposed while the Pope alone disposed – he did in effect have considerable powers of patronage.
 He had immense knowledge of the dossiers of possible candidates, and knew their weaknesses for drink or women.".
 He was credited as a talent spotter in furthering the episcopal career of Cardinal Alfonso López Trujillo who shared many of Baggio's concern at the direction of the Church in South America.

 The same obituary, written by the respected Catholic journalist Peter Hebblethwaite, drew attention to Baggio's relationship with Opus Dei and his battles with Fr Pedro Arrupe, the Jesuit Superior General, over the future of Central American policy: "Baggio – and Pope John Paul – wanted a 'unitary policy' for Central America which the Jesuits and other religious orders thought impossible in view of the different situations: civil war in El Salvador, dictatorship in Panama, a post-revolutionary regime in Nicaragua, and a persecuting born-again General in Guatemala."

-He participated in the two conclaves of 1978 and when he died in 1993 at Rome at age 79 was both Camerlengo of the Holy Roman Church, and a sub-dean of the College of Cardinals.
+He participated in the two conclaves of 1978 and when he died in 1993 at Rome, at age 79 was both Camerlengo of the Holy Roman Church, and a sub-dean of the College of Cardinals.
 He had been a priest for 57 years, a bishop for 39 years, and a cardinal for 23 years.
 Described as "affable, smiling, squat and somewhat worldly, Baggio was deeply attached to his native Rosà and not only willed that his remains were to be buried in the family tomb but inside the local cemetery."

+Personal life

+Baggio was one of the people accused on the so-called Pecorelli list, alleging membership in Freemasonry of 121 men associated with the Vatican, where he is listed with the code name “SEBA”, supposedly initiated on 14 August 1957.
+This list was named for the Italian journalist Carmine Pecorelli (himself a member of Propaganda Due, assassinated in 1979), who published it in his journal Osservatore Politico in 1978, but it had also been published elsewhere in Panorama two years earlier.